Special LAST-MINUTE deals with up to 40% OFF! Browse through the charter selection

 In central Dalmatia, near the islands of Čiovo and Šolta, you will find two fishing boats which ended up on the bottom of the sea.
 Close to the island of Vis lies a ship called Brijuni which sunk during a strong storm in 1930.

-A bit to the north, near Kaprije (Šibenik region), lies German warship Francesca da Rimini.
+A bit to the north, near Kaprije (Šibenik region), lies the German warship Francesca da Rimini.
 Transporting ammunition for the German troops in North Africa, this ship was at anchor in front of the Island of Kaprije with an engine failure.
 Two British spitfires spotted the ship and sank her with aerial torpedoes.

 around_vis_blog.jpg